 For releases that start at SQL Server 2017, we recommend that you apply the latest cumulative update (or a CU that was released during the past year) for the corresponding release.
 The support team might require you to apply a specific CU that addresses a specific problem when you troubleshoot an issue.

 Operating systems follow their own life cycles.
 Contact the system vendor about the applicable life cycle timeframe and supported versions.

 Obtain support from Microsoft

 There are many channels through which you can obtain support for SQL Server.
-If you encounter a problem with On-Premise deployment of SQL Server, you can review support options for business users to obtain assisted support from the support team.
-If you deployed SQL Server in Azure cloud environment, you can submit support requests from the “Help + Support” blade of the Azure management portal.
+If you encounter a problem that affects an on-premises deployment of SQL Server, you can review support options for business users to obtain assisted support from the Support team.
+If you deployed SQL Server in an Azure cloud environment, you can submit support requests from the “Help + Support” blade of the Azure management portal.

 You can also submit your problem report or product suggestion to the Connect site.

-You can also engage with the SQL Server engineering team by using the following options:
+Additionally, you can engage with the SQL Server engineering team by using the following options:

 Obtain support from Linux operating system vendors

 If the technical problem that you experience doesn't exist in the SQL Server product but does occur in the operating system, you can work directly with the operating system vendor to troubleshoot the problem.
 You can contact the support teams of the operating system vendors by using the following channels: